Eks

 Arguments

-• resource_arn: The Amazon Resource Name (ARN) that identifies the resource for which to list the tags.
-Currently, the supported resources are Amazon EKS clusters and managed node groups.
+• resource_arn: The Amazon Resource Name (ARN) that identifies the resource to list tags for.

 source